Zaid-Ajaj/Npgsql.FSharp/docs/app/usecases/return-from-insert.md

 ```
 Besides ending the query with `RETURNING *` we also use the `Sql.executeRow` function which reads a single row from the returned result set.
 This works perfectly in case of an insert because we know a succesfull query will return one row with the data of the added user.

+> Keep in mind that when using `Sql.executeRow` there should at least be one row!
+Otherwise the function will throw an exception.
+If your result set is expecting zero or more rows then using `Sql.execute (...) |> List.tryHead` is a better option for you.